ravi-devarakonda/oke-autoscaler/README.md

 To avoid any complication or unexpected behavior associated with concurrency or overlap, it's not recommended that the oke-autoscaler function be configured to be invoked on a recurring schedule with an interval less than 2.5 minutes.

 If using a Kubernetes CronJob scheduled on an OKE cluster to manage the invocation of the autoscaler function, the CronJob should be scheduled to run on a different OKE node pool than the node pool being managed by the autoscaler function.

+>**Credits**: This repo is a copy of an existing repo written by Oracle.
+This is merely an attempt to make this available to everyone who's using OCI.
+All credits for the code and other artifacts, which are part of this repo go to the original developers in Oracle.

+>**Disclaimer**: This is a personal repository.
+All code, views or opinions represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.<br>
+<br>*Also **please note**, resources deployed using these example scripts do incur charges.
+Make sure to terminate the deployed resources/services after your tests, to save/minimize your bills*